 Implementation Standards, Best Practices and Guidelines

 Implementation of Enterprise Applications on the cloud has many challenges and many advantages also.
 Implementation challenges and opportunities in the SaaS environment are covered here.
-The global standards, best practices, and guidelines for Enterprise Application Implementation practiced in large projects highlighted here.
+The discussion’s highlight includes global standards, best practices, and guidelines for Enterprise Application Implementation practiced in large projects.

-Implementation scope, team, methodology, and specific strategy contribute to the overall timeline, cost, and outcome of the project.
-Usually, the project will have an ROI to apprehend the cost-benefit analysis of the result with a timetable, which is called the scope of the project.
+Implementation scope, team, methodology, and specific strategy contribute to the project’s overall timeline, cost, and outcome.
+Usually, the project will have an ROI to apprehend the result’s cost-benefit analysis with a timetable, which is called the scope of the project.

-The range of the project decides the size and skill of team members in terms of technical, managerial members included in the project team.
-The methodology typically focusses on the checkpoint, milestones, quality assurance and controls, stakeholder views/feedback, and finally, the usability of the solutions.
+The project’s range decides the size and skill of team members in terms of technical, managerial members included in the project team.
+The methodology typically focuses on the checkpoint, milestones, quality assurance and controls, stakeholder views/feedback, and finally, the solutions’ usability.

-Implementation strategy focusses on what needs achieving at what timeline and what purpose.
-Typically strategic decision applies to medium to long term project, which will have multiple deliveries before arriving at the closure of the project.
+Implementation strategy focuses on what needs achieving at what timeline and what purpose.
+Typically strategic decision applies to medium to long term project, which will have multiple deliveries before arriving at the project’s closure.

 Typically recommend following agile, iterative implementation to ensure that the deliverables keep coming in short intervals.
 The phased iterative implementation helps in getting users to feedback quickly and also evaluate the result Vs. The expectation, at a functional level.
 The implementation scope is further worked out at a granular level to help customers understand and challenges the propositions.

 Team members are identified based on specific technical skillset and managerial scope of the project.
-Typical roles are allocated with the title to ensure the members and the whole team will understand the scope.
-The implementation team includes members from Vendor/s and Client, and both member’s roles indicated here.
+Typical roles are allocated with the title to ensure the members and the whole team understand the content.
+The implementation team includes members from Vendor/s and Client/s, and the role of both members are as below.

-The Enterprise Application Implementation can be done in various ways depending on the scope, size, and duration of the project.
+The Enterprise Application Implementation can be done in various ways depending on the project’s scope, size, and duration.
 The phases of an Enterprise Apps implementation project and their relative durations are: